components

 Scaling and Sleep Settings

-Service sleepiness and target instance count are environment-specific properties, they are defined in the Noop Console.
-To set these properties go to the Service scaling page under the Environment’s Stack settings in the Noop console.
+Service sleep and target instance count are environment-specific properties, defined in the Noop Console.
+To set these properties, go to the Service scaling page under the Environment’s Stack settings in the Noop Console.

-Service sleepiness indicates whether the Service should be turned off unless it receives Traffic.
-When a service is set to sleep, a time duration is provided.
-If the service does not receive Traffic for a duration of time longer than the specified value, it will turn off.
-The Service will wake up when Traffic resumes.
-Production Environments are configured **not **to sleep, while non-production environments go to sleep by default.
-Defaults can be changed for production and non-production Environments.
+Service sleep indicates whether the Service should be turned off unless it receives traffic.
+When a Service is set to sleep, a time duration is provided.
+If the Service does not receive traffic for a duration longer than the specified value, it will turn off.
+The Service will wake up when traffic resumes.
+Production Environments are configured not to sleep, while non-production environments go to sleep by default.
+These defaults can be changed for both production and non-production Environments.

-Also on the service scaling page is target instance count.
+Also on the Service scaling page is the target instance count.
 Increasing the instance count above 1 provides redundancy and increased capacity.
 The default target instance count is 2 for production Environments and 1 for non-production Environments.
-Once the Service is deployed Noop will automatically scale to the target instance count.
+Once the Service is deployed, Noop will automatically scale to the target instance count.

 Configuration Reference